-Over the last week, three new announcements came out about Facebook.
+Over the last few months, three new announcements came out about Facebook.
 Each of them points to Mark Zuckerberg taking pages straight out of Evan Spiegel’s book.
 The three announcements were covered here, here, and here.

 First, Facebook is tweaking their live video section to look more like Snapchat’s.
 Simple enough.